Automattic/site-logo/readme.md

 Add a logo to your WordPress site.
 Set it once, and all themes that support it will display it automatically.

+*Note that this plugin is no longer maintained as of November 2014.
+Site Logo has been merged into [Jetpack](http://jetpack.me), and will be maintained from that codebase moving forward.*

 ## Installation

 1. Upload the `site-logo` folder to the `/wp-content/plugins/` directory, or check out the plugin from GitHub: `git clone git@github.com:Automattic/site-logo.git`.